-The family of one of three American citizens on Malaysia Airlines Flight 370 sued the airline on Tuesday in federal district court in Washington.
+Miami's Podhurst Orseck is representing the family of one of three American citizens on Malaysia Airlines Flight 370 that is suing the airline in federal district court in Washington.

-Phillip Wood was a passenger on Flight 370, which disappeared on March 8, 2014, while en route from Kuala Lumpur, Malaysia, to Beijing.
+Phillip Wood was a passenger on that flight, which disappeared on March 8, 2014, while en route from Kuala Lumpur, Malaysia, to Beijing.
 The airline has said that the plane suffered an as-yet-unspecified "accident."
 The Malaysian government said the 227 passengers and 12 crew members were presumed dead.
 A piece of the plane was discovered last summer on Réunion Island in the Indian Ocean.

-Wood's estate-represented by Podhurst Orseck in Miami, with Robbins, Russell, Englert, Orseck, Untereiner & Sauber in Washington filing the case as local counsel-sued Malaysia Airlines under the Montreal Convention, an international treaty that governs carrier liability for airline accidents.
+Wood's estate- also represented by Robbins, Russell, Englert, Orseck, Untereiner & Sauber in Washington filing the case as local counsel-sued Malaysia Airlines under the Montreal Convention, an international treaty that governs carrier liability for airline accidents.